rwieruch/blog_robinwieruch_content/graphql-apollo-server-tutorial.md

 `;
 {{< /highlight >}}

-Since a user entity hasn't messages but message identifiers instead, you can write again a custom resolver for it.
+Since a user entity doesn't have messages, but message identifiers, you can write a custom resolver for it again.
 In this case, the resolver retrieves all messages from the user from the list of sample messages.

 {{< highlight javascript "hl_lines=4 5 6 7 8 9 10" >}}
 const resolvers = {